UKCloud/documentation/articles/openshift/oshift-ref-no_proxy.md

       HTTPS_PROXY:						http://10.2.1.10:3128
 ```

-- `NO_PROXY`: String containing hosts/addresses to not be requested via proxy
+- `NO_PROXY`: String containing hosts/addresses to be accessed without traversing the proxy

 - `HTTP_PROXY`: Cluster Proxy URL for HTTP requests